keithbuhler/keithbuhler.github.io/slideshows/business2truth.md

 </section> <section data-markdown>

-## Peter Kreeft, Summa Philosophica, Q. VI, Article 2: Whether truth is objective?
+## Peter Kreeft, Summa Philosophica
+### Q. VI, Article 2.
+Whether truth is objective?

-Objection 1: It seems that it is not, for people differ about what is truth, and that about which people differ is subjective.
+**Objection 1:** It seems that it is not, for people differ about what is truth, and that about which people differ is subjective.
 If truth were, objective, there would be no disagreements and arguments.
 But ordinary discourse is full of continual disagreements, which have never been resolved.
 If there were objective truth, they would have been resolved.
 Therefore there is no objective truth.

 </section> <section data-markdown>

-*On the contrary,* if all truth were subjective, then that truth also would be subjective.
+***On the contrary,*** if all truth were subjective, then that truth also would be subjective.
 But what is subjective is changeable and uncertain.
 Therefore if all truth were subjective, it would be changeable and uncertain, and thus that “truth” also — that all truth is changeable and uncertain — would be changeable and uncertain.
 But what is uncertain may be false, and what is changeable can be changed.
 Therefore the “truth” that all truth is subjective, is uncertain, and may be false; and it is changeable, and can be changed — and if changed, then changed to “truth is objective."

 </section> <section data-markdown>